 The following strategies illustrate how to implement modeling within natural contexts:

-① Prepare the AAC device or communication book in advance, including symbols for key vocabulary that is needed for the upcoming activity.
-Concurrently, model language use via speech and AAC.
+① Prepare the AAC device or communication book in advance, including symbols for key vocabulary that they will need for the upcoming activity.
+Concurrently, model language via speech and AAC.
 Speak while selecting symbols on the individual's AAC device or communication book.
-For example, during playtime, when the child uses crayons, the teacher might say, "you are drawing with a purple marker," while touching the DRAW, PURPLE, and MARKER symbols.
+For example, when the child uses crayons during playtime, the teacher might say, "you are drawing with a purple marker," while touching the DRAW, PURPLE, and MARKER symbols.

 Model with their perspective in mind

 One way to get the most out of your modeling is to model with your user's perspective in mind.